Co-operative Identity and Branding

 ____________________________________

-Cost
+Cost and platform

-The event is offered at no cost to participants, thanks to the contributions of DotCoop, the Northwest Cooperative Development Center, the É«»¨Ìà Centre for Co-operative Management and in-kind support from Co-operatives and Mutuals Canada.
+The event was offered at no cost to participants, thanks to the contributions of DotCoop, the Northwest Cooperative Development Center, the É«»¨Ìà Centre for Co-operative Management and in-kind support from Co-operatives and Mutuals Canada.
 Additionally, thank you to all speakers for offering their time and expertise to the co-operative sector at no charge.

 If you are pleased to have had access to this event at no cost, you can show your thanks through contributing to the Centre’s bursary fund, helping make co-operative management education accessible to co-ops and co-operators in need.
 You can to make a charitable donation today.
 Thank you!